bitigchi/CodeInUI/README.md

 * tabbarvc: Basic TabBarController, including three ViewControllers

 In addition to those above:
-* tablevc-customcell: An implementation of above tablevc with a custom cell (currently broken)
+* tablevc-customcell: A variation of above tablevc with custom cell
+* collectionvc-customcell: A variation of above collectionvc with custom cell